Women’s Financial Empowerment podcast series

 00:12:50:02 - 00:13:11:23

-But let me also emphasize it's never too late to sort out your super.
+But let me also emphasise it's never too late to sort out your super.
 So even if you're a 55 year old health professional or teacher in the later stages of your career, you've still probably got another ten years or so of work in which you can do a lot to improve your superannuation balance in that time.
 So it's never too late to pay attention to your super.

 00:13:12:00 - 00:13:39:15